zx80/flask-simple-auth/README.md

     …
 ```

-With named parameters associated to a type, it expects these parameter names
+The decorator also accepts named parameters associated to a type.
+It expects
-and generate a *400* if any is missing from the request, it converts the
+these parameter names and generate a *400* if any is missing from the request,
-parameter string value to the expected type, resulting in a *400* again if the type
+it converts the parameter string value to the expected type, resulting in a
-conversion fails, and it passes these to the function as named parameters.
+*400* again if the type conversion fails, and it passes these to the function
+as named parameters.

 ```Python
 @app.route("/add", methods=["GET"])